ryandhasgit/Comedy/fantasy note.md

+sorry, I misspoke. to combat the very situation I described (moves penalizing you) I turned off waivers during the week. so any player that is on the wire right now is up for grabs to whomever grabs him first. that applies until any available player plays a game. so someone available Thursday night who plays Thursday will be added to waivers at kickoff, and they will go to whomever has the highest claim on Tuesday, when the new week begins (so today). that priority is set at the beginning of the week based on standings. your priority is 12.

+however, if someone with higher priority claims a player, they will drop to 12. jon had priority 1 this week. the first player he picks up drops him to 12, and you move up to 11.

-let's say
+let's say we use system A instead.

 under system A: after your move last thurs, you'd be 12. after mine fri, you're 11. come the week's start today (oct 1), you'd have been priority 11 because of past moves. there is on reseeding of priority in this system by standing, only moves. your move thurs would have penalized you.

 B: last week you were in third place (based on my math, so correct me if i'm wrong), so at the start of last week you'd get 10th priority. to start this week you'd get 12.